Forex limits in India for IndividualsLiberalized Remittance Scheme

-Remittance for the following purpose are prohibited:
+Remittance for the following purpose is prohibited:

-• Purchase of lottery/sweep stakes, tickets proscribed magazines etc) or any item restricted under Schedule II of Foreign Exchange Management (Current Account Transactions) Rules, 2000.
+- Purchase of lottery/sweepstakes, tickets proscribed magazines etc) or any item restricted under Schedule II of Foreign Exchange Management (Current Account Transactions) Rules, 2000.

-• Remittances made directly or indirectly to Bhutan, Nepal, Mauritius or Pakistan.
+- Remittances made directly or indirectly to Bhutan, Nepal, Mauritius or Pakistan.

-• Remittances made directly or indirectly to countries identified by the Financial Action Task Force (FATF) as "non co-operative countries and territories"
+- Remittances made directly or indirectly to countries identified by the Financial Action Task Force (FATF) as "non-co-operative countries and territories"

 Important points to note:

 Out of the overall foreign exchange being sold to a traveller, exchange in the form of foreign currency notes and coins may be sold up to the limit indicated below:

 - Travellers proceeding to countries other than Iraq, Libya, Islamic Republic of Iran, Russian Federation and other Republics of Commonwealth of Independent States - not exceeding USD 3000 or its equivalent.